 That puts Huawei in quite a unique position - unlike Microsoft, Samsung and others who have tried and miserably failed to create rival app stores, it isn't starting on the back foot.

-But Huawei's ethos seems to have shifted since then though.
+Huawei's ethos seems to have shifted since then though.
 There has been a huge acceleration of Huawei's existing long-term strategy to establish its own app store outside of China.

 What apps are available on Huawei's App Gallery?

 The good news is that Huawei is definitely persuading some names to come across to App Gallery.
 Microsoft is getting involved as is Amazon.
-Also Deezer, Lufthansa, TikTok, AA, JD Sports, Adidas, Booking.com, Trainline, Viber and Opera all have apps on the store.
+Also Deezer, Lufthansa, TikTok, Tidal, JD Sports, Adidas, Booking.com, Trainline, Viber and Opera all have apps on the store.
 Quantity isn't actually a problem on App Gallery, it's quality.

 Aside from Google, the biggest problem with App Gallery adoption is the lack of core apps from the other big tech firms that are so popular in the UK and Europe - Twitter, Facebook's main app, Instagram, WhatsApp and Messenger.
 Netflix, Disney+ and Prime Video.